PanCaKePanCaKee/ShapeShifter/readme.md

 ## Warning
 The outfits are saved inside your among us folder, so make sure to make a backup when reinstalling everything.
 Otherwist you lose the saved outfits.

+## Known incompatibilities/compatibilities
+The mod should work with most other mods, so if your mod is not on the list please let me know if it works or not so I can add it to this list.
+By doing that you help me, and others wanting to use the mod too.
+### incompatibilities:
+- AUR
+### compatibilities:
+- PL
+- EHR
+- AUnlocker
 ## Downloading the mod
 Right now there is only a .dll file in releases, so this only works if you already have a bepinex setup.
 1. Copy the downloaded `ShapeShifter.dll` file